k-madsenDK/QtOpencv/README.md

 - Use the **right arrow key** to go forward one frame.
 - Press **Ctrl+S** to save the current frame as `filename+framenumber.jpg`.
 - The bottom slider makes it easy to go forward and backward to the file (added 12-07-25)
+- **CompareWidget**: CompareWidget allows you to open a dedicated comparison window for side-by-side or table-based frame comparison.
+Launch it from the main window to compare multiple frames or images interactively.

 ## Preparing Detection Files